 All 1D plots are averages over a number of snapshots spanning a few hours of stellar time (see Table \ref{tab:color_code} for exact numbers).
 The error bars are standard error (standard deviation normalized by the square root of the number of snapshots $\sigma/\sqrt{N}$) of the average 1D structure, the assumption being that over this time span, the snapshots are statistically independent.

-All quantities are plotted as a function of number of pressure scale heights relative to the height where $\avg{\tau}=1$, $n_H = \log(p_{\mathrm{gas}}/p_{\mathrm{gas}(\avg{\tau}=1)})$ (with this definition, positive values correspond to the interior).
+All quantities are plotted as a function of number of pressure scale heights relative to the height where $\avg{\tau}=1$, $n_H = \log(p_{\mathrm{gas}}/p_{\mathrm{gas}(\avg{\tau}=1)}). $ We note that with this definition, positive values correspond to the interior.
 Since the non-magnetic bottom boundary conditions are identical ($p_{\mathrm{bot}}$ and $s_{\mathrm{bot}}$ are the same) for HD and SSD runs, the deviations are calculated geometrically and plotted against the corresponding HD pressure scale axis.

 This extent in terms of pressure scale heights ranges from 7.5 (bottom) to -5 (near top) for all the simulations.
-Since the focus of this paper is on the near surface convection zone, we exclude from our analysis the portion of the box corresponding to $n_H < -1$.
-We also exclude the region corresponding to $n_H > 6$, to possible numerical bottom boundary effects.
+Since the focus of this paper is on the near surface convection zone, we excluded the portion of the box corresponding to $n_H < -1 $ from our analysis.
+We also excluded the region corresponding to $n_H > 6$ due to possible numerical bottom boundary effects.